Dirox00/CodeTesterv2/README.md

 # CodeTesterv2
 Improved version of a programming competition code tester

-Made by Korven48 and RoDIHackProg (that should change his name btw).
+Made by Korven48 and RoDiHackProg (that should change his name btw).